usnistgov/MUD-PD/README.md

 # MUD-PD
-**MUD Profiling Database** (formerly MUDPI (MUD Profiling for IoT))
+**MUD Profiling Database**

 A tool for profiling IoT devices particularly for use with MUD

 *N.B.
 This tool is still in the development phase, and has only been tested on Linux (Ubuntu 18+) and macOS (10.14).*

 ## Prerequisites
+0. git
+     * macOS: easiest through an installer such as the one found at: https://www.atlassian.com/git/tutorials/install-git

+     * Linux:
+     ```sh
+     shell> sudo apt-get install git
+     ```
 1. Python 3.7.2+

    * Check version
      ```sh
      shell> python3 --version
      ```
-   * Instructions for updating/installing python3 can be found at https://www.python.org/downloads/
+   * Instructions for updating/installing python3 can be found at: https://www.python.org/downloads/
      You can also try the following commands
      * macOS:
      ```sh